Services run by the Open Energy Modelling Initiative

 The openmod wiki is hosted on the energypedia server free-of-charge, although the openmod does occasionally contribute content to energypedia in lieu.
 The wiki runs the MediaWiki software but lacks the range of templates (similar to macros) that Wikipedia provides, for example.
 Registering for the wiki requires a short bio and is subject to approval by an administrator.

 Originally the forum ran on private hosting that Tom Brown otherwise used for scientific outreach projects using infrastructure leased from Hetzner Online.
 Some technical details can be found in his introductory post.
 The forum commenced during January 2017, while most of the other openmod internet services were established at the outset back in October 2014.
 The forum later migrated to DiscourseHosting on 9 January 2021 as indicated in this thread.
-It was during that changeover that the shorter domain was adopted (lacking the “initiative”) and the licensing consents extended to include dedicated licenses for open data and open source code.
+It was during that changeover that the shorter domain was adopted (lacking the “initiative”) and the licensing consents extended to include dedicated open licenses for embedded data and for code snippets.
 DisourseHosting later became Communiteq.

 Privacy matters are discussed further here: https://forum.openmod.org/privacy